Resident Volunteer: You must live in the Winters City limits or have a Winters, CA zip code

 Establish and maintain effective work relationships with those contacted in the performance of required duties.

-Tactfully and effectively interact with people of all backgrounds.
+Tactfully and effectively interact with all people regardless of race, ethnicity, sec, age or economic status.

 Perform heavy lifting and physical maneuvering.